faurehu/faurehu.github.io/_posts/2018-10-30-strategies-for-developing-software-on-ipad.md

 ![png]({{site.url}}/assets/images/terminal-based-computing/arch.png)

-My main driver is also always running a SSH daemon, which allows remote terminals to connect to my desktop. iOS has many SSH client apps, but none is better thank [Blink](http://www.blink.sh/).
+My main driver is also always running a SSH daemon, which allows remote terminals to connect to my desktop. iOS has many SSH client apps, but none is better than [Blink](http://www.blink.sh/).
 It has great features such as mosh protocol support, which will allow you to keep your SSH connection even as you leave the app while using other applications.
 It also has support for running commands as soon as you SSH into your target host, allowing me to automatically create a tmux session.

 Because everything is hosted on tmux, I can access everything that is also being displayed in my desktop.
 Say I was editing something on VIM and had to leave, I'm be able to pick up my work where I left, right from my iPad!